nobias-fht/advanced-scripting/docs/course/pipelines/index.md

 actually do something.
 So let's put on our Bioimage Analyst hats! :tophat:

 !!! info "Aim"
-    We will try to build four pipelines:
+    We will try to build three pipelines:

     * Looping through files :loop:
     * Basic segmentation :collision: